 The values of the investment in private equity are based on valuations provided by the general partners to the private equity funds in which the Cambridgeshire Fund has invested.
 These valuations are prepared in accordance with the International Private Equity and Venture Capital Valuation Guidelines 2015, which follow the valuation principles of IFRS and US GAAP.
 Valuations are usually undertaken annually at the end of December.
 Cash flow adjustments are used to roll forward the valuations to 31 March as appropriate.
-There has been no change in the valuation techniques used for individual investments during the year.
+Due to a higher level of valuation uncertainty as a result of the COVID-19 pandemic, valuations from Private Equity and Infrastructure are taken at the end of March 2020.